RitRa/Box-Plot-Project/README.md

 Libraries used in this notebook include:

-Pandas: Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language. pandas
+- **Pandas**: Pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language. pandas

-NumPy: NumPy is the fundamental package for scientific computing with Python.
+- **NumPy**: NumPy is the fundamental package for scientific computing with Python.
 NumPy

-Seaborn: Seaborn is a Python data visualization library based on matplotlib.
+- **Seaborn**: Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.

 [Box Plot Project ](Box%20Plot%20Project.ipynb)